 BJP announces first list of 52 candidates for Jharkhand polls

 The Congress too announced five candidates on Sunday for the Jharkhand polls.
 These candidates are from the seats that will go to polls in the first phase.
 The party has fielded its state unit chief Rameshwar Oraon from Lohardaga.
-The Jarkhand Mukti Morcha (JMM), the Congress and Lalu Prasad Yadav's Rashtriya Janata Dal (RJD) had recently announced a pre-poll alliance in the state.
+The JMM, the Congress and Lalu Prasad Yadav's Rashtriya Janata Dal (RJD) had recently announced a pre-poll alliance in the state.
 Former chief minister and JMM working president Hemant Soren will be the alliance's chief ministerial face.

 The Congress will contest 31 out of 81 seats in Jharkhand.
 The RJD will contest on seven seats, while the largest chunk of the alliance share has gone to the JMM, which will contest on 43 seats.
 The BJP has claimed that it has provided a stable, clean and development-oriented government in Jharkhand, while the opposition alleged that the state's progress has stalled under its rule.